define objects for a host information profile (HIP). HIP objects

 one thing, such as the presence of a particular type of required

-software, membership in a specific domain, or the presence of a specific
+software, membership in a specific domain, or the presence of a

-a very granular, HIP-augmented policy.
+to create a very granular, HIP-augmented policy.

 To create a HIP object, click